Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/docs/deliverable_docs/Step_By_Step_Tutorial.md

 ![Twitter-sentiment-logo](../deliverable_docs/images/twitter-sentiment-icon.PNG)

 ## Introduction
-In this tutorial we are going to demonstrate the usage of Word Embedding algorithms like **Word2Vec** algorithm and **Sentiment Specfic Word Embedding (SSWE) Algorithm** to predict Twitter sentiment in Azure Machine Learning Workbench.
+In this sample we are going to demonstrate the usage of Word Embedding algorithms like **Word2Vec** algorithm and **Sentiment Specfic Word Embedding (SSWE) Algorithm** to predict Twitter sentiment in Azure Machine Learning Workbench.
 We will follow [Team Data Science Process](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) to execute this project.

 ## Team Data Science Process

-We use the TDSP project structure and documentation templates to execute this tutorial.
+We use the TDSP project structure and documentation templates to execute this sample.
 It follows the [TDSP lifecycle]((https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md)).
 The project is created based on the instructions provided [here](https://github.com/amlsamples/tdsp/blob/master/docs/how-to-use-tdsp-in-azure-ml.md).

 ![tdsp-lifecycle](../deliverable_docs/images/tdsp-lifecycle.PNG)

 ![instantiate-tdsp](../deliverable_docs/images/tdsp-instantiation.PNG)

 ## Content
-This tutorial consists of the following three main parts with each part consisting of one or more python scripts.
+This sample consists of the following three main parts with each part consisting of one or more python scripts.
 1. [Data acquisition and understanding](#data-acquisition-and-understanding)
 2. [Modeling](#modeling)
     * [Feature Engineering](#feature-engineering)